GetStream/stream-video-swift/docusaurus/docs/iOS/client/call-lifecycle.md

 ## Web Socket Connection

-By default, the web socket connection with our backend is created when the `StreamVideo` client is initalized, and it's persisted throughout its lifecycle.
+By default, the web socket connection with our backend is created when the `StreamVideo` client is initialized, and it's persisted throughout its lifecycle.
 If you go into the background, and come back, the SDK tries to re-establish this connection.
 The web socket connection is persisted in order to listen to events such as incoming calls, that can be presented in-app (if you're not using CallKit).

 You can change this behaviour and create the web socket connection only before you start a call.
 This can be done by setting `persitingSocketConnection` to `false` in the `VideoConfig`, when you create the `StreamVideo` client.